How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each butterscotch-coloured, film-coated, capsule-shaped tablet, marked with "SOLVAY" on one side and "5147" on the other, contains 600 mg of eprosartan and 12.5 mg of hydrochlorothiazide.
-Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, pregelatinized starch, crospovidone, magnesium stearate, hydroxypropyl methylcellulose, polyethylene glycol 400, titanium dioxide, iron oxide black, and iron oxide yellow.
+Each butterscotch-coloured, film-coated, capsule-shaped tablet, contains 600 mg of eprosartan and 12.5 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, pregelatinized starch, crospovidone, magnesium stearate, macrogol 3350, polyvinyl alcohol, talc, titanium dioxide, iron oxide black, and iron oxide yellow.

 How should I use this medication?